 Choosing between hydraulic rowers, water rowers, air rowers, and magnetic rowers (more on that below), you can navigate through low-end, mid-range, and high-end models.
 Affordability, however, becomes evident once you consider usage frequency and make the calculus.
-Durable enough to last you a decade plus, a rowing machine will cost $1-2 per day of use (even if you row once per week).
+Durable enough to last you a decade plus, a rowing machine can cost $1-2 per day of use (even if you row once per week).
 Yeah math!

 So writing this comprehensive guide, and including the best rowing machines reviews, I do hope to give this piece of workout equipment the extended treatment it deserves.

 Created for indoor rowing during off-season, these machines gained popularity rather fast.
 Before long, they stopped being a supplement, and instead spurred a separate branch entirely.

 Also known as ergometers (erg, ergo), machine rowers provide a realistic simulation that encourages flow, keeping you motivated to row for extended periods of time.
 Similar to the viral growth of spinning bikes, they are the center of a separate movement.